BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 Many Aon clients in emerging markets are seeking coverage for specialty risks, and the London market provides capacity and expertise in many specialty risk areas, he said.

-Up to 20 Aon staff members will transfer to London as part of the move, including Mr. Case; Steve McGill, chairman and CEO of Aon Risk Solutions; Christa Davis, chief financial officer; and Peter Lieb, executive vp and general counsel.
+Mr. Case will maintain a presence in Chicago and London.
+Up to 20 Aon staff members, including about 50% of the executive committee, will transfer to London as part of the move, including Steve McGill, chairman and CEO of Aon Risk Solutions; Christa Davis, chief financial officer; and Peter Lieb, executive vp and general counsel.
+Aon already has a substantial operation in London with about 10% of its 60,000-member staff based there.
+Aon places about 20% of all business placed into the London market, an Aon spokesman said.

 Aon said the move will not lead to any staff reductions in Chicago.
-Rather, the firm plans to move 750 staffers to Chicago from elsewhere in the United States and plans to add 1,000 positions in the United States.
+Rather, it plans to move 750 staffers to Chicago from elsewhere in the United States and plans to add 1,000 U.S. positions.

 “We'll be adding jobs across the U.S. as our business continues to grow,” Mr. Case said.